Graduate School of Arts and Sciences

 Waltham, MA 02453

-Brandeis University's Department of Near Eastern and Judaic Studies (NEJS) bears a proud tradition of scholarly excellence in the fields that it embraces: the study of the Jewish people, including their history, religion, literature, and place in civilization; the history, languages, and culture of the Bible and ancient Near East; and the modern Middle East.
+Brandeis University's Department of Near Eastern and Judaic Studies (NEJS) bears a proud tradition of scholarly excellence in the fields that it embraces.
+The program consists of the study of the Jewish people, including their history, religion, literature and place in civilization, the history, languages, and culture of the Bible and ancient Near East, and the study of Arabic and Islamic civilizations.

-NEJS is one of the oldest and largest programs of its type outside the state of Israel.
-Brandeis has the largest faculty in Jewish Studies of any secular American university.
-At Brandeis, students have the opportunity to study with the scholars who are, in many cases, the foremost experts in the world in their fields.
+NEJS is one of the oldest and largest programs of its type outside of the State of Israel.
+We have the largest faculty in Jewish Studies of any secular American university.
+At Brandeis, students have the opportunity to study with the scholars who are, in many cases, the foremost experts in the world in their field.
+Our internationally renowned faculty has published dozens of books and hundreds of articles.
+Many are known throughout the world.

 Brandeis' degree options include: